 Wasps (Vespidae) are probably the least favourite of our pollinators, perhaps with some reason, but it isn't true to say they don't have a purpose.
 They are busy and energetic and therefore need lots of nectar.
 They aren't as fluffy and hairy as bees so whilst they aren't as effective at collecting pollen, they do play an important part.
-Did you know that wasps are responsible for pollinating most fig plants?
+Fun fact - wasps are responsible for pollinating most fig plants.